 Then, you need to enable the option to show hidden files and folders in the file manager.
 Simply tap on the menu button when browsing → “Folder options” and then make sure to check “Show hidden files.”

 Step #2.
 Next, head over to Phone Storage → Android → data →> com.netflix.mediaclient → files → Download → .of on your Android phone.
 Now, you should see all of your downloaded videos.

 The movies or TV shows are not saved with their original names.
 Instead of their original names, they have long random numbers and letters.
-In order to keep everything simple, I would recommend you to download one movie or episode at one go.
+In order to keep everything simple, I would recommend you to download one movie or episode in one go.

 Step #3.
-Next, you need to press and hold on the folder which you want to download.
+Next, you need to press and hold the folder which you want to download.
 Then, you have to tap on the scissors icon to take it to the clipboard.

 Step #4.
 In the Solid Explorer, simply slide the left panel and tap on your SD card.

 Step #5.
 Next up, head over to the folder in which you wish to store the file.

 Step #6.
 To paste the files, you need to tap the circular clipboard icon at the bottom right corner.

 Step #7.
 Now, you need to rename the numbered folder.